 The membership terms, compensation, and removal of members of each board and the filling of membership vacancies are governed by section 15.0575.

-The members of the four community-specific boards shall meet jointly at least four times each year to advise the ombudspersons on overall policies, plans, protocols, and programs for the office.
+The members of the three community-specific boards shall meet jointly at least four times each year to advise the ombudspersons on overall policies, plans, protocols, and programs for the office.

 Official Publication of the State of Minnesota